What is the AFSP-AFTR, and how it can improve your tax career

 4. Consent to adhere to specific practice obligations outlined in Subpart B and section 10.51 of Treasury Department Circular No. 230.

-In return, IRS will publish your name and address in their Directory published by the end of January 2024 so that anyone looking for a tax preparer in your zip code area can see your name in the IRS Directory.
-Do we need to say that thousands of dollars of the marketing budget will not beat this free advertising in the IRS publication?
+In return for your efforts, the IRS will include your name and address in their directory, which is published by the end of January 2024.
+This means that anyone seeking a tax preparer in your zip code area can easily find your information in the IRS Directory.
+It’s worth noting that this free advertising in the IRS publication can be more valuable than spending thousands of dollars on marketing efforts.

 *If you are in Florida and you would like to attend a workshop in person, come to Kian Finance Authority 3 days conference one 17-18-19 in Bahia Mar Hotel.
 801 Seabreeze Blvd, Fort Lauderdale, FL 33316